-Students applying for a traineeship are expected to find a supervisor at UCT, Prague with help of our faculty International Coordinators.
+Students applying for a traineeship are expected to find a supervisor at UCT, Prague with the help of our faculty International Coordinators.

 Below you can find links to our faculties’ websites together with contact information to faculty International Coordinators.

-On the websites there is information about the faculty’s departments and their current research.
+On the websites, there is information about the faculty’s departments and their current research.
 After you will choose a faculty and topic/area of your research, please contact the faculty’s coordinator, who can help you find a suitable supervisor.
 You are also welcome to address a potential supervisor directly (in this case please keep the faculty coordinator in copy).